ShruttzziiSundarr/ShruttzziiSundarr/README.md

  │                                                                │
  │   ⭐ ⭐ ⭐  LOOKING FOR PARTY MEMBERS!  ⭐ ⭐ ⭐                │
  │                                                                │
- │   💬  Open to collaborations on IoT, ML & full-stack quests   │
+ │   💬  Open to collabs on Backend, ML & Full-Stack quests      │
- │   📫  Send invite on LinkedIn — let's raid some projects!     │
+ │   📫  Send invite on LinkedIn — let's ship some code!         │
  │                                                                │
  │              [  🎮 PRESS START TO CONNECT  ]                   │
  │                                                                │